Java SDK

 • com.wepay.model.data: Nested objects in the request or response.

-• com.wepay.model.enum: Enumeration values.
+• com.wepay.model.enums: Enumeration values.

 • com.wepay.network: Used internally by the SDK.